veronicaday/markdownHTML/README.md

 # Implement a Markdown => HTML converter
-Reads a text file that uses markdown formatting and writes converted html to a new file.
+Reads a text file that uses Markdown formatting and writes converted html to a new file.

 ## Examples:
-Sample markdown:
+Sample Markdown:
 ```
 Hello!